When is comes to the best travel insurance for Canadian seniors, do you have all the facts?

 Check things like:

 - do you have to pay for the whole trip with your credit card to be covered?
 Is there a minimum?

 - Is there a maximum number of days covered for one trip?

-- A maximum amount that you’re covered for?
+- Is there a maximum amount that you’re covered for?

-- are you covered for all medical services, such as physiotherapy, chiropractic, to treat you in an acute emergency?
+- are you covered for all medical services, such as physiotherapy and chiropractic, to treat you in an acute emergency?

 - Is the coverage only for you or for everyone you’re traveling with?

 - does your age affect your coverage?